 If you choose not to use the electronic method, it is your responsibility to contact your recommenders and provide them with our recommendation form.
 Paper letters of recommendation should be sent to the Center for Data Management (see details, above) and should be received in that office by the application deadline.

-Official GRE scores come electronically from the Educational Testing Service (ETS) and are required for all applicants.
+Official GRE scores come electronically from the Educational Testing Service (ETS) and are optional.
 Official TOEFL scores are required for international applicants only.
 The scores should be sent to institution code 1871.
 The department code is not required in order for your official scores to attach to the application.

 Although International English Language Testing System (IELTS) test scores are not required, applicants who have taken the IELTS can report their scores in the online application.

 Special Requirements for International Applicants

 International applicants should apply only if they have four years of college (four-year degree or three years plus one year of a master’s program).

 Test of English as a Foreign Language (TOEFL)

 Prior to consideration for admission, international student applicants for whom English is a second language must submit a report of the Test of English as a Foreign Language (TOEFL) score.
 Scores should be less than two years old and above 620 (paper-based) and 105 (computer-based) to demonstrate proficiency (http://www.ets.org/toefl), or address inquiries and requests for applications to TOEFL, P.O.
 Box 6151, Princeton, NJ 08541-6151

 International students applying to or enrolling in the Department of Hearing and Speech Sciences, Proficiency in English for Coursework and Clinical Practicum